OpenMS/pyopenms-docs/docs/source/map_alignment.rst

 - :py:class:`~.MapAlignmentTransformer`

 To perform a simple linear alignment we can employ the algorithm :py:class:`~.MapAlignmentAlgorithmPoseClustering`.
-In the example below it is used for the alignment of feature maps.
+In the example below it is used for the alignment of :term:`feature maps`.

 Download Example Data
 *********************